-- (a) The following are exempt from the permitting requirements of this Subchapter: - (1) All buildings or structures, campgrounds, and their associated potable water supplies and waste water systems that were substantially completed before January 1, 2007 and all improved and unimproved lots that were in existence before January 1, 2007.
-This exemption shall remain in effect provided: - (A) No action for which a permit is required under these Rules is taken or caused to be taken on or after January 1, 2007, unless such action is exempt under one of the other permitting exemptions listed in § 1-302 or § 1-304. - (B) If a permit has been issued under these Rules before January 1, 2007 that contained conditions that required actions to be taken on or after January 1, 2007, including conditions concerning operation and maintenance and transfer of ownership, the permittee shall continue to comply with those permit conditions. - (2) An owner of a single-family residence that qualified on January 1, 2007 for this exemption shall not be subject to administrative or civil penalties under 10 V.S.A. chapters 201 and 211 for a violation of these Rules when the owner believes the supply or system meets the definition of a failed water supply or failed system provided the owner:
+- (a) The following are exempt from the permitting requirements of this Subchapter: - All buildings or structures, campgrounds, and their associated potable water supplies and waste water systems that were substantially completed before January 1, 2007 and all improved and unimproved lots that were in existence before January 1, 2007.
+This exemption shall remain in effect provided: - (A) No action for which a permit is required under these Rules is taken or caused to be taken on or after January 1, 2007, unless such action is exempt under one of the other permitting exemptions listed in § 1-302 or \S 1-304. - (B) If a permit has been issued under these Rules before January 1, 2007 that contained conditions that required actions to be taken on or after January 1, 2007, including conditions concerning operation and maintenance and transfer of ownership, the permittee shall continue to comply with those permit conditions. - (2) An owner of a single-family residence that qualified on January 1, 2007 for this exemption shall not be subject to administrative or civil penalties under 10 V.S.A. - Page 21 Subchapter 3 Wastewater System and Potable Water Supply Permits chapters 201 and 211 for a violation of these Rules when the owner believes the supply or system meets the definition of a failed water supply or failed system provided the owner:

-- (A) conducts or contracts for an inspection of the supply or system; - (B) notifies the Secretary of the results of the inspection; and - (C) has not taken or caused to be taken any other action on or after January 1, 2007 for which a permit would be required under these Rules. - (b) The use of a single-family residence served by a wastewater system or potable water supply for which the exemption in Subsection (a) is in effect shall be considered year-round unless the single-family residence was occupied for fewer than 180 days in each calendar year between and including December 31, 1986 and December 31, 2006.
+- (A) conducts or contracts for an inspection of the supply or system; - (B) notifies the Secretary of the results of the inspection; and - (C) has not taken or caused to be taken any other action on or after January 1, 2007 for which a permit would be required under these Rules. - (3) A holding and pump out tank for food processing waste installed on or prior to July 1, 2020 pursuant to an Indirect Discharge Permit or authorized by the Vermont Agency of Agriculture provided no action requiring a permit is taken on or after July 1, 2020. - (b) The use of a single-family residence served by a wastewater system or potable water supply for which the exemption in Subsection (a) is in effect shall be considered year-round unless the single-family residence was occupied for fewer than 180 days in each calendar year between and including December 31, 1986 and December 31, 2006.